Introduction to Prop-shaft Balancing

-The optical sensor uses a red laser beam and the device detects when the beam is reflected back.
+The optical sensor uses a red beam and the device detects when the beam is reflected back.
 In balancing applications, the optical sensor is used to measure the rotational speed of the shaft, simply by creating an electrical pulse whenever a small reflective sticker passes in front it.
 This pulse is also used by the software to calculate the position (in degrees) of the shaft at any moment.
 This information is combined with the accelerometer's output and allows the system to calculate the extent of the imbalance and its direction (angular position on the shaft).

 Hose Clamps used as Balancing Weights

 Hose clamps (jubilee clips) consist of a strap which wraps around a hose (or prop-shaft) and a screw that pulls the clamp tight.
 If a hose clamp is tightened around a shaft, the screw assembly will cause an imbalance.
 If a second hose clamp is added and its screw assembly is 180° (or opposite) the first screw then the imbalance is cancelled.

 The mass of the screw (imbalance) needs to be measured carefully (by cutting off the strap on a sample hose clamp and weighing the screw section).
 The usual (and software default) mass of the screw section of the hose clamps used for prop-shaft balancing is 14 grammes.
 Excess strap is also removed from the hose clamps (cut off) when tightened to prevent or reduce overlap.